paks/simon/README.md

 ## Overview
 The new Adafruit PyRuler comes with 4 capacitive touch pads.
-There are for colored leds above the pads.
-This makes the PyRuler perfect for implementing a Simon says game in Circuit Python.
-The libraries included in this project are for Circuit Python 4.x (bundle-4.x-mpy-20190815).
+There are four colored leds above the pads.
+This makes the PyRuler perfect for implementing a Simon says game in CircuitPython.
+The libraries included in this project are for CircuitPython 4.x (bundle-4.x-mpy-20190815).

 ## Project Parts
 * [Adafruit PyRuler](https://www.adafruit.com/product/4319)